dieghernan/dieghernan.github.io/collections/_posts/2022-12-12-tidyterra-hillshade-2.md

 ## The plain in Spain

-Well, the plain (or as we name it *La Meseta Central*) covers a large area of the inner land of Spain, with an average altitude of 650 meters over the sea level.
+Well, the plain (or as we name it _La Meseta Central_) covers a large area of inland Spain, with an average altitude of 650 meters above sea level level.

-I didn't find any accurate spatial data file with the bounds of the plain, so for this case I would approximate it using a mixture of political borders (historically the *Meseta* is associated to Castile and Madrid) and elevation data to get a rough shape.
+I didn't find any accurate spatial data file with the bounds of the plain, so for this case I would approximate it using a mixture of political borders (historically the _Meseta_ is associated to Castile and Madrid) and elevation data to get a rough shape.

 ```r